miker704/Strife/patches.md

     - Re-added private lock svg for creating private channels.
     - Fixed a bug where channel type defaults to text channels when opening create channel modal from the channel drop down modal.
     - Added new Styles to create channel modal.
+    - Removed a few text descriptions from create channels modal.

 ## Backend Changes